dgl/alertmanager/docs/configuration.md

 ## `<webhook_config>`

-The webhook receiver allows configuring a generic receiver.
+The webhook receiver allows configuring a receiver that understands Alertmanager's generic notification payload.

 ```yaml
 # Whether to notify about resolved alerts.